The Boss Approach to Faster Learning and Stronger Follow Through

 I could have overexplained the whole thing, with long written instructions or described every step.
 Instead the task was learned in seconds because the approach matched how she naturally picked things up.

-I’ve seen the same thing with my admin support.
-I’m naturally auditory, so my instinct was always to call people and verbally explain a long list of tasks.
+I’ve seen the same thing with admin support.
+I’m naturally auditory, so my instinct was to call and verbally explain a long list of tasks.
 Not everything got done.
-My first admin support person was much more reflective.
-The moment I started sending her clear written emails, execution improved immediately.
+My admin support was more reflective.
+The moment I started sending clear written instructions, execution improved.
+Same task.
+Different handover.
+Better follow through.

 This is why training should never be one size fits all.
-The best leaders don’t only explain tasks clearly.
-They adapt the way they teach based on the person in front of them.
+Good leaders don’t only explain tasks clearly.
+They adapt the way they teach so the other person can actually learn.

 Next